-– The processes and transactions, both physical and digital, associated with the voting system are readily available for inspection.
+3.2 – The processes and transactions, both physical and digital, associated with the voting system are readily available for inspection.

 3.2-A – Setup inspection process

-The manufacturer must specify a setup inspection process that the voting device was designed to support and description of the risks of deviating from the process in the user documentation.
+Manufacturers must provide setup inspection process documentation that includes the setup inspection process that the voting device was designed to support including a description of the risks of deviating from the process.